shoebabirader/Strumind-v2.0/ACTUAL_IMPLEMENTATION_STATUS.md

 ## 🚀 READY FOR LAUNCH!

-**StrucMind is a world-class, enterprise-grade structural analysis platform that rivals and exceeds industry leaders!**
+**StruMind is a world-class, enterprise-grade structural analysis platform that rivals and exceeds industry leaders!**

 **Status: 100% COMPLETE - PRODUCTION READY** ✅